samiskin/redux-electron-store/README.md

 };
 ```

-A full electron example of this library in action is soon to come
+More options are documented in the [api docs](https://github.com/samiskin/redux-electron-store/blob/master/docs/api.md), and a description of exactly how this library works is on the way.
 ## TODOs

-1. Document the other options of the enhancer in the Renderer
-1. Decide on a testing framework / library
+1. Add the functionality to persist state across application executions.
-1. Add unit tests
+1. Formalize and implement unit testing
 1. Create working Electron App to serve as a complete example